little-hell/little-hell-example/README.md

 - [x] Remove GNU autotools build

 ### Minimalism in platform support, packaging and distribution
-`mindoom` simply does not care about packaging and distribution.
+`mindoom` simply does not care about Windows.
+We're killing it.
+We also don't care about packaging and distribution.
+The project is about exploring the code, binary distributions are useless to us.
 This means:
-- [x] Removal of packaging support for Win32 and macOS.
+- [x] Removal of packages for Win32 and macOS.
-- [x] No Linux packages either.
+- [x] Removal of Linux packages as well.
 No `.rpm` or `.deb` files.

-It's a project built around exploration of the codebase - build the code yourself.
+It's a project built around exploration of an _open-source_ codebase - build the code yourself on an _open-source_ platform.

 ### Minimalism in sound emulation support
 - [x] Remove GUS emulation